guardian/commercial-shared/README.md

 Add the snapshot version as a dependency of the downstream project.

 ### Deploy
+You need to have an account on bintray and be a member of the Guardian organisation there.
+You also need to have run the sbt `bintrayChangeCredentials` task to generate a credentials file.
+Then:
 Run the sbt `release` task.
 This will generate artefacts and make them available from bintray.
 Releases follow the [semantic versioning](http://semver.org/) policy, which is roughly: